xdobry/rdfglance/Readme.md

 - rdf/xml
 - trig - namded graphs are ignored
 - nt (n-tuples)
-- nq (n-quads) - namded graphs are ignored
+- nq (n-quads) - named graphs are ignored

 Defined prefixes are taken from the input file if possible.